inem/hamdown/README.md

 ### 2. Built-in front-matter support

-Now it is handled by static site generators.
+Now front-matter is handled by static site generators.
 But I see no reason why it couldn't be a part of Hamdown.
+This should significantly reduce the amount of work to be done by static site generator, and even remove need in them in simple cases.

 Hamdown:
 ```